Zondax/ledger-namada/docs/APDUSPEC.md

 | P2    | byte (1) | ----                   | not used  |
 | L     | byte (1) | Bytes in payload       | (depends) |

-The first packet/chunk includes only the derivation path
+The first packet/chunk includes the derivation path and size for Code and Data fields

 All other packets/chunks contain data chunks that are described below